RehabEngGroup/BOPS/README.md

 2. Run `BOPSgui.m`

 ##### How to set the processing input  #####
 BOPS requires an input folder for its execution.
-Please select a folder in the dynamicElaborations folder created by MOtoNMS tool.
+Please select a dynamicElaborations folder created by MOtoNMS tool (or set it manually).
 If you are not familiar with this folder structure you can refer to the [MOtoNMS User Manual] [5].

 ### Advanced use ###
 The use of the GUI is not mandatory.
 Advanced users can create a `main.m` script and call directly the functions.
 An example with some notes is provided.